angristan/awesome-stars/README.md

 - [applause-button](https://github.com/ColinEberhardt/applause-button) - A zero-configuration medium-style button for adding applause / claps / kudos to web pages and blog posts
 - [styled-components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅
 - [overreacted.io](https://github.com/gaearon/overreacted.io) - Personal blog by Dan Abramov.
-- [lofi](https://github.com/dvx/lofi) - 🎵🔉 A tiny Spotify player with WebGL visualizations.
+- [lofi](https://github.com/dvx/lofi) - 🎵🔉 A mini Spotify player with WebGL visualizations.
 - [instant.page](https://github.com/instantpage/instant.page) - Make your site’s pages instant in 1 minute and improve your conversion rate by 1%
 - [vscode-markdown-pdf](https://github.com/yzane/vscode-markdown-pdf) - Markdown converter for Visual Studio Code
 - [not-paid](https://github.com/kleampa/not-paid) - Client did not pay?
 Add opacity to the body tag and decrease it every day until their site completely fades away
-- [knex](https://github.com/tgriesser/knex) - A query builder for PostgreSQL, MySQL and SQLite3, designed to be flexible, portable, and fun to use.
+- [knex](https://github.com/knex/knex) - A query builder for PostgreSQL, MySQL and SQLite3, designed to be flexible, portable, and fun to use.
 - [docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.
 - [THREE.Tree](https://github.com/mattatz/THREE.Tree) - a Tree geometry generator for three.js.
 - [fx](https://github.com/antonmedv/fx) - Command-line tool and terminal JSON viewer 🔥
-- [nuclear](https://github.com/nukeop/nuclear) - Desktop music player for streaming from free sources
+- [nuclear](https://github.com/nukeop/nuclear) - User freedom-oriented streaming music player - welcoming to new contributors
 - [Wormler](https://github.com/mickdec/Wormler) - A tool for crawling all the pictures of a website.
 - [nefarious-linkedin](https://github.com/dandrews/nefarious-linkedin) - :shipit: A look at how LinkedIn spies on its users.
 - [MMRA](https://github.com/thebaer/MMRA) - Make Medium Readable Again — a browser extension